CSS-Tricks/MovingBoxes/README.markdown

 ## Changelog

 (Only the most recent changes are shown below, see the [wiki page](https://github.com/chriscoyier/MovingBoxes/wiki/Change-Log) for a complete listing)

+###Version 2.2 (11/9/2011)
+* Modified `wrap` option to now behave like an infinite slider
+  * When `true`, the first and last MovingBoxes panels are cloned and attached to either end of the slider.
+  * When `false`, the panels will stop at either end and the appropriate navigation arrow will get the `disabled` css class applied.
+* Added a basic demo page to make it easier to start out with the base code.
+* Added navigation buttons to the demo pages along with a link to a jsFiddle playground.

 ###Version 2.1.4 (9/11/2011)
 * Added `disabled` option